 North East based Sophie Byron-Forster graduated from Fine Art at Northumbria University in 2016.
 She specialises in printmaking, papermaking, and digital photography.
 Within her practice, Byron-Forster explores manufactured processes and materiality through a multi-disciplinary approach.
 She focuses on dynamic and dislocated landscapes to gain an insight into how industrial processes traverse and function in a specific space.

 Molly Bythell is a painter and recent graduate of Fine Art from Newcastle University.
 Her work absorbs paint’s supple ability to abstract and reinvent recycled images and targets an unorthodox representation of the body.
 Focusing on female nudes, Bythell's appetite for challenging certain traditions has resulted in her to paint with an inelegant awkwardness which stems from the stereotype of being a female artist.

-Jill Campbell graduated from the University of Sunderland in 2014 with a first class degree in fine art.
-Her paintings are a response to the wild and beautiful North Pennines where she lives, simultaneous celebrations of the natural world and possibilities of a painterly world.
+Jill Campbell graduated from the University of Sunderland in 2014 with a first class degree in Fine Art.
+Her paintings are a response to the wild and beautiful North Pennines where she is based, simultaneous celebrations of the natural world and possibilities of a painterly world.

 Christie Chan is an artist, curator, and children's book illustrator based in Hong Kong and Newcastle upon Tyne.
 Chan's oeuvre spans across various mediums including painting, drawing, video, and installation.
 Drawing inspiration from mythology and literature, the themes of her works often revolve around escapism and the pursuit of self-realisation.